TakumaKira/github-user-search-app/README.md

 - [Building a Switchable Multi-Color Theme using React - Section](https://www.section.io/engineering-education/building-a-switchable-multi-color-theme-with-react/) - This helped me for wrapping up context providers as a single component.
 - [Get viewport/window height in ReactJS - Stack Overflow](https://stackoverflow.com/questions/36862334/get-viewport-window-height-in-reactjs) - This helped me for building a custom hook responding to an event.
+- [Mocking methods which are not implemented in JSDOM](https://jestjs.io/docs/manual-mocks#mocking-methods-which-are-not-implemented-in-jsdom) - This helped me for mocking `window.matchMedia` property in unit testing with Jest.

 ## Author

 - Website - [TakumaKira@GitHub](https://github.com/TakumaKira)
 - Frontend Mentor - [@TakumaKira](https://www.frontendmentor.io/profile/TakumaKira)

 # Getting Started with Create React App